samanthatarrice/seans_portfolio/README.md

 - make image file sizes smaller and uniform
 - consolodate css styles into shorthand where applicable
 - add :focus to contact form
+- add animation to make home image of sean disappear when user scrolls up